JETSCAPE/SummerSchool2020/hydro_session/NOTES.md

 ## Study hydrodynamic evolution

+### Physics Background

+The JETSCAPE framework employs the Trento model to generate event-by-event initial energy density profile.
+The energy density profile is passed to the hydrodynamics module (MUSIC), which will evolve the collision system from a hot QGP phase to hadron gas phase.
+Optionally, pre-equilibrium dynamics modeled by free-streaming can be included between the Trento and hydrodynamics.
+In the dilute hadronic phase, fluid cells will convert to individual hadrons, which is denoted as the particlization.
+The produced hadrons can be feed to a hadronic transport model which accounts for scattering processes among hadrons and decays of excited resonance states.

+### Play with Parameters

+- Type of collision system
+    * Collision Energy
+    * Colliding Nuclei
+    * Centrality
+- QGP viscosity
+    * Specific shear viscosity
+    * Specific bulk viscosity

 ### Averaged temperature and flow velocity evoltion

 ### Animation of energy density evolution

 ## Produce hadrons from hydrodynamics